jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 The way to create a signature:

-1) Open the “Settings” page, enter “Signature Line Settings” in “Account Information”, and enter the “Signature Line” page;
+1) Open the "Settings" page, enter "Signature Line Settings" in "Account Information", and enter the "Signature Line" page;

-2) Fill in the hint of signature in the “Add” signature edit box (such as categorizing signatures by emails of private or business purposes), and fill in the signature content in the “Signature Content” box, such as your name, company name, phone number, etc.; it can be set as the default signature, and can the location where the signature line is to be added can also be set;
+2) Fill in the hint of signature in the "Add" signature edit box (such as categorizing signatures by emails of private or business purposes), and fill in the signature content in the "Signature Content" box, such as your name, company name, phone number, etc.; it can be set as the default signature, and can the location where the signature line is to be added can also be set;

 3) Finally click **Add** to create a signature line.

-For information on how to use signatures, see "How do I use automatic signatures" in the “Write an Email" help? “
+For information on how to use signatures, see "How do I use automatic signatures" in the "Write an Email" help? "

 1.9.7    What is the classification of received emails, and how do I set it up?